i-VRESSE/haddock3-webapp/docs/demo/README.md

 [![Screenshot of re-run module dialog](./screenshots/rescore.png)](./screenshots/rescore.png)

 After you change the "Weight of the intermolecular electrostatic energy" to 0.8 and press rescore button, the re-computed HADDOCK3 scores are shown.
-THe second best cluster has changed.
+The second best cluster has changed.

-TODO what is caprieval

 #### Contactmap report